 - Large LCD console tracks speed, time, RPM, distance, calories, results...

-- Ergonomically placed grip heart rate monitors
+- Comfortable handles with ergonomically placed grip heart rate contacts

 The Schwinn A40 is Scwhinn’s entry-level elliptical trainer that's not exactly the same level as the 411 but still impressive for that price.
 As expected from any Schwinn machine, the build is high quality, it's small and lightweight, and of course it comes packed full of features.
 What we didn't expect for that price though is the stride length of 17.5 inches which is better than 90% of elliptical machines used in homes.